Why You Need a Durable Financial Power of Attorney

 - If you or an elderly parent becomes incapacitated and does not have a Power of Attorney, then your family members or the children of the elderly parent must go to court to petition for a conservatorship and/or guardianship of the incapacitated individual in order to have access to the incapacitated individual’s assets.

-Even if you have a Revocable Trust you still need a financial durable power of attorney so that your agent under your power of attorney can act on your behalf to manage any assets outside of our Trust.
+Even if you have a Revocable Trust you still need a financial durable power of attorney so that your agent under your power of attorney can act on your behalf to manage any assets held outside of your Trust.